Relend USDC (REUSDC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Relend USDC Historical Price

-According to the latest data gathered on Relend USDC live price page, the current price of Relend USDC is 1.054USD.
-The circulating supply of Relend USDC(REUSDC) is 74.81M REUSDC , giving it a market capitalization of $78.87M.
+According to the latest data gathered on Relend USDC live price page, the current price of Relend USDC is 1.055USD.
+The circulating supply of Relend USDC(REUSDC) is 60.29M REUSDC , giving it a market capitalization of $63.62M.

 The Relend USDC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REUSDC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.